Creating Confident Writers: For High School, College & Life

 - Set Writing Goals

-We know that alongside world-class writing instruction in the writer’s craft and in the processes involved in composing texts, setting goals is one of the most effective teaching strategies we can employ in our classrooms (Young & Ferguson in press).
+We know that alongside world-class writing instruction in the writer’s craft (and the processes involved in composing texts), setting goals is one of the most effective teaching strategies we can employ in our classrooms (Young & Ferguson 2021).
 It’s therefore pleasing to see the authors devote a whole chapter to this subject.
 They make the particular point that when children are allowed to work within a writing workshop approach, they have the time, space and support to achieve their own writing goals and meet the expectations of the curriculum.

 - Pupil-Conference: Meet Children Where They Are